optical/opticraft-control-panel/README.md

 And several others!

 ##Building
-We use gulp to build both the client.
+We use gulp to build both the client and server.
 Execute the two lines below and everything should be ready to go.
 You will of-course need node installed.
-Version 0.10+ should work.
+Tested with 0.10, but newer versions should work.

 ```
 npm install